-Another startling paragraph has appeared in ne tu bec journals, as follows:

-A Queen's Messenger, Mr. C. Johnson, ba a rived in town from Europe new Washington bringing dispatches for his Excellency, which ramor says, are of an important character, relating to the recognition of the Southen Confelney and the efficiency of the blockade The Washington correspondent of the Balti-more Exchange writes on the same subject:

-The Cabinet has been evidently to day in state of mo't uneasy eac tement.
-It is privat rom Nova Scotia, giving the intelligence that ngland and France have taken decided grounds up in a peedy recognition of the South-ern tenfederacy.
+Another startling paragraph has appeared in ne tu bee journals, as follows: A Queen's Messenger, Mr. C. Johnson, ba a rived in town from Europe via Washing on bringing di-patches for his Excellency, whic rimor says, are of an important character, relating to the recognition of the Southen Confela ney and the efficiency of the blockade.
+The Washington correspondent of the Balti-more Exchange writes on the same subject: The Cabinet has been evidently to day in sta e of mo t uneasy exe tement.
+It is privat rom Nova Scotia, giving the intelligence that ng land and France have taken decided grounds up in a peedy recognition of the South-ern tenfederacy.

-A Well known get them a bolding office in-der the Garran and, remarked to day in the presence of my into ment.
-"The statem at is too true.
-Our worst lears are now real z.d. and we shall have the whole world to fig This appears to be rather remature, as ews of the defeat of Man ssar had not be received in England at the time of the depa ture of the Nova Scott n.
-Men who ought to know speak confidently, however, of it

-THE HALL OF THE CONFEDERATE CONGRES -Workmen are busily engaged in remod-ling the arrangements of the State House is Richmond, so as to make ample room for the next Confederate House of Representative: The old Senate Chamber of the Legislature i o be enlarged by taking in the passa e and the whole of the Clerk's office.
-With these additions, it will be one of the finest halls in the country, being ample well lighted, and all its proportions striking and just.
+A Well known gettlemen, lotting office in-der the Garerman, remarked to-day in it presence of my into ment.
+The statem nt is too true.
+Our worst lears are now real z.d. and we shall have the whole world to fig This appears to be rather remature, as news of the defeat of Man saac had not be received in England at the time of the depa ture of the Nova Scott n.
+Men who ought to know speak confidently, however, of it THE HALL OF THE CONFEDERATE CONGRE -Workmen are busily engaged in remodel ng the a rangements of the State House Richmond, so as to make ample room for the next Confederate House of Representative The old Senate Chamber of the Legislature i o be enlarged by taking in the passage and he whole of the Clerk's office. ditions, it will be one of the finest halls in the country, being ample well lighted, and all its proportions striking and just.
 It will be oc cupied by the Confederate House of Represen tatives, the Virginia Senate being removed into the upper portion of the building.

-Dan'el S. Dickinson, the incorruptible Yan kee has been nominated by the Black Republi cans of New York for State Attorney know their man.
+Daniel S. Dickinson, the incorruptible Yan kee has been nominated by the Black Republi cans of New York for State Attorney They know their man.

-It is stated that the will of the late Gen Lyon, Killed at the battle of Springfield, Mo. gives all his property, worth some \$30,000, to the Lincoln Government.
+It is stated that the will of the late Gen Lyon, Killed at the battle of Springfield.
+Mo., gives all his property, worth some \$30,000, to the Lincoln Government.

-We are authorized to announce COL G. F. TOWNS, of Greenville, a canidate to represent the Fifth Congressional District in the Congress of the Confederate States.
+We are authorized to announce COL. G. F. TOWNS, of Greenville, a canidate to represent the Fifth Congressional District in the Congress of the Confederate States.

-The friends of Col. JAMES FARROW resectfully announce him as a candidate to represent the 5th Congressional District in the Congress of the Confederate States.
+The friends of Col. JAMES FARROW res ectfully announce him as a candidate to represent the 5th Congressional District in the Congress of the Confederate States.
+19 te